McBrew History, Family Crest & Coats of Arms

 McBrew Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Brewes, Brews, Brewe, Brewse, Brewis, Brew, Brewas, Brewase, Brue, MacBrew and many more.

 Early Notables of the McBrew family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early McBrew Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early McBrew Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McBrew family to Ireland